tscircuit/tscircuit/README.md

 ---

-## Featured Community Examples
+## Community Examples

+Here are some notable projects and community contributions built with tscircuit:

-- [Arduino Nano](https://github.com/tscircuit/tscircuit/tree/main/examples/arduino-nano) - A complete recreation of the Arduino Nano board, demonstrating tscircuit's capabilities for complex PCB designs.
-This example was built as part of a community bounty for Issue #328.
+- [Arduino Nano](https://tscircuit.com/snippets/arduino-nano) - A complete recreation of the Arduino Nano development board, demonstrating tscircuit's capabilities for complex board designs.

 ## Development Sub-Projects / Organization